voxpupuli/puppet-icinga2/README.md

 To install Icinga 2, first set up a MySQL or Postgres database.

-Once the database is set up, use the `icinga2::server` class with the database connection parameters to specify
+Once the database is set up, use the `icinga2::server` class with the `db_` database connection parameters:

 <pre>
 #Install Icinga 2: